zaidolbap/sf-pang/README.md

 *A*lternative version of *pong* ~ pang: This is a small project aimed to improve my software skills, that is, to learn modern cpp techniques, design patterns and cmake.

-It was originally inspired by the following [tutorial](https://www.gamefromscratch.com/page/Game-From-Scratch-CPP-Edition-Part-1.aspx) but follows different software design decisions.
+It was originally inspired by the following [tutorial](https://www.gamefromscratch.com/page/Game-From-Scratch-CPP-Edition-Part-1.aspx) but it follows different software design decisions.

 ## Prerequisites